The amount of times that I have found myself in a state of complete burnout is greater than I’d like to admit.

-Today, I want to share with you a sort of sequel to that idea, and I want to focus on the PURSUIT part of the equation, or more specifically: why we feel constantly driven by the pursuit of MORE everything.
+And today it’s that PURSUIT part of the equation that I want to focus on.
+More specifically, why we feel constantly driven by the pursuit of MORE everything.

 More money.
 More readers.
 More email subscribers.
 More fame.
 More mentions.
 More followers.
 (Mo' problems?)